LGrunewa7301/LGrunewa7301.github.io/Linnea-main.md

 Our food supply has to fufill these criteria in order to be viable on Mars.
 - Fast turnover of crop
 - Able to rebound from crop failure
-- Preferably very hard to have failure at all
+- Infrequent crop failure
-- Easy to care for, easy to feed
+- Easy and efficient to feed
-- Shouldn’t require extra special or super heavy equipment
+- Shouldn’t require special or heavy equipment
 - Able to provide all the nutrients humans need to live

 This excludes many kinds of food we have on Earth.
 Most plants need dirt to live, which is in short supply on Mars.
+Livestock require a lot of space, food, and time to be worth raising, and long term the investment isn't worth making.
+There's nothing to forage on Mars

 Stuff to copy/paste
 ```Insects